xibosignage/xibo-manual/source/en/xmds.md

 ## Versioning
-The API provides two schema versions:
+The API provides various schema versions:

  - v3 - for use by players prior to 1.7
- - v4 - for use by players 1.7+
+ - v4 - for use by players 1.7
+ - v5 - for use by players 1.8+

 A `v3` player will only be allowed to connect if it has already been registered to the CMS.
-This encourages new players to be commissioned with the latest versions.
+This encourages new players to be commissioned with the latest versions. v5 will allow v4 registrations but will prevent access to [XMR](xmr.html).

 # Methods
 Information exchanged between the Player and CMS is driven by the Player connecting to the CMS and calling the appropriate method.